WhoIsSethDaniel/goldsmith.nvim/README.md

 vim.api.nvim_set_keymap( 'n', '<leader>fl', '<Plug>(goldsmith-func-loclist)', { silent = true })
 vim.api.nvim_set_keymap( 'n', '<leader>flo', '<Plug>(goldsmith-func-loclist-open)', { silent = true })
 ```
-For goldsmith-func-loclist you will need to open the location list aftwards.
+For goldsmith-func-loclist you will need to open the location list afterwards.
 For goldsmith-func-loclist-open
-the location list will automatically open.
+the location list will automatically open if there are any entries in the list.

 ## Configuration
 By default help pages are open in a horizontal window.
 One way to change this is to set